Daniel Pinkham: Compositions

 Pinkham's output represents a broad cross-section of 20th-century musical trends.
 He produced work in virtually every genre, from symphonies to art songs, though the preponderance of his music is religious in nature, frequently choral and/or involving organ.
 Much of his music was written for use in church services or other ceremonial occasions, and reflected his longstanding relationship with King's Chapel.
 At various points in his career, he embraced plainchant, medievally-influenced modal writing, and 17th-century forms (in the 1930s and 40s, under the influence of Stravinsky and Hindemith and reflecting his commitment to the early music revival), dodecaphony and serialism (in the 1950s and 60s), electronic music (beginning in 1970), and the neo-baroque idiom.

 Some of Pinkham's best-known works are designed for services: the Christmas, Advent, and Wedding cantatas, the latter of which is performed particularly often.
 In 2003, he gained further notice with his commissioned piece, written for the Boston Landmarks Orchestra, of Make Way for Ducklings.
 In keeping with the name of the ensemble, the work was designed to be performed for families at the Boston Public Garden, near the famous sculptures based on Robert McCloskey's endearing picture book.

 Pinkham's scholarship and work were recognized with a Fulbright Fellowship in 1950 and a Ford Foundation Fellowship in 1962.
 He received honorary degrees from the New England Conservatory of Music as well as from Nebraska Wesleyan University, Adrian College, Westminster Choir College, Ithaca College, and the Boston Conservatory.

+Pinkham's 1949 song cycle Slow, Slow, Fresh Fount was dedicated to the soprano Verna Osborne.
 In 1971, he wrote The Other Voices of the Trumpet for trumpet, organ, and tape, for the inaugural International Contemporary Organ Music Festival at the Hartt School of Music.
 In 1982, he returned to the Hartt festival to give a lecture about his own harpsichord music.
 In 1990, Pinkham was named Composer of the Year by the American Guild of Organists.
 In 1995, he was awarded the Brock Commission from the American Choral Directors Association.
 In 2006 Pinkham was named Musician of the Year by the Boston Musicians' Association, AFM Local 9-535.